Complete elimination of information leakage in continuous-variable quantum communication channels: Discussion

+In our study we first considered purely lossy channels, in which complete elimination of information leakage can be achieved.
+Noise may appear first of all as the result of imperfect detection, but in this case it can be calibrated and assumed trusted, i.e. being out of control by Eve.
+Since such noise does not contribute to Eve's information on Bob's measurement results~\cite{Usenko2016}, the complete elimination of information leakage can also be achieved upon detection noise using the same modulation setting.
+In the case when untrusted noise is present in the channel, however, the information leakage to Eve cannot be completely eliminated, but it can be effectively minimized using the same condition on state preparation as for a lossy channel~\cite{Usenko2011}.

-{\em Conclusion.--} We have shown theoretically that a properly modulated squeezed state under certain conditions can be used to completely and deterministically decouple an eavesdropper from a purely lossy quantum channel without the use of entanglement distillation.
-The scheme has been confirmed experimentally using 3 dB squeezed states of light and homodyne detection.
-The decoupling was shown to be completely independent on the amount of losses in the channel rendering secure key generation a possibility even for low efficiency noisy receiver stations.
-Moreover, as the protocol was found to be independent on the purity of the squeezed state, the scheme is a promising alternative to the standard coherent state protocol in particular in the regime of noisy detectors and finite size effects.
-Finally we note that by combining the suggested protocol with the simple Gaussian error correcting scheme of \cite{Lassen2013} for the removal of non-Markovian excess noise, we believe that the distance for secure communication can be further extended.
+We have shown theoretically that a properly modulated squeezed state can be used to completely and deterministically decouple an eavesdropper from a purely lossy quantum channel without the use of entanglement distillation.
+The scheme has been confirmed experimentally using squeezed states of light and homodyne detection.
+The decoupling was shown to be completely independent on the amount of losses in the channel and the purity of the squeezed states used in the alphabet.
+This result is of fundamental interest in the context of quantum security, and we believe that the proposed protocol could offer an advantage, particularly in conjunction with a simple Gaussian error correcting scheme such as~\cite{Lassen2013} for the removal of non-Markovian excess noise, with channel multiplexing~\cite{Filip2005} or increased repetition rate.

+A direction of further study can be the application of our proposed scheme in CVQKD with low efficiency error correcting codes, where an overall speedup in secret key generation may result from a partial reduction of Eve's information, even though the size of the alphabet is reduced.
+This can be useful in schemes where the error correction step limits the key generation rate.